 I am author of two internationally acclaimed books and more than 175 published articles, many on Huffington Post, where I have been writing since Oct.
 2014.

 - 2009.
-Nominated National Association of Social Workers (NASW) Public Citizen of the Year for her work in adoption
+Nominated National Association of Social Workers (NASW) Public Citizen of the Year

 - 1997-1998.
 Who’s Who in American Women, 20th edition